 A disbursement is defined as a transfer of funds from the MFA to the organisation.
-Organisations should every six months (January and July) submit requests for payments according to the guidance provided in Annex 7.
+Organisations should every six months6 (January and July) submit requests for payments according to the guidance provided in Annex 7.
 The request for payment should be accompanied by the completed template.
-The request for payment should be based on the budget for the following six months for the period in question as well as the expected disbursement to sub partners.
-Supplementary requests for payment shall be submitted in case of additional (top up) grants during any year.
+The request for payment should be based on the budget for the following six months for the period in question as well as the expected disbursement to sub partners7.

-The organization shall avoid an accumulation of funds beyond what is needed for the implementation of planned activities, neither at the level of the organisation in Denmark, at the country office(s) or at the local partner.
+If there are changes to the original budget during the first six months of the year, this should be reflected as a correction in the subsequent request to avoid an accumulation of funds beyond what is needed for the implementation of planned activities, neither at the level of the organisation in Denmark, at the country office(s) or at the local partner.